Key Takeaways

 Shingrix is available in pharmacies and physicians’ offices and, like many vaccines, is delivered as a shot in your upper arm.
 If you’re wondering, “Should I get the shingles vaccine at age 75?”, the answer is yes.
 There is no maximum age for receiving the vaccine.

 Should you get the shingles vaccine after getting shingles?
-Yes, the two-dose Shingrix regimen is recommended by the Centers for Disease Control and Prevention (CDC) if you’ve had shingles or you received the Zostavax vaccine.
+Yes, the two-dose Shingrix regimen is recommended by the CDC if you’ve had shingles or you received the Zostavax vaccine.
 You should also get vaccinated even if you’re not sure whether you had chickenpox as a child.

 Does the shingles vaccine have side effects?

 Many people wonder, “Can the shingles vaccine make you sick?”
-Since the shingles vaccine triggers a robust immune system response, you may experience some temporary side effects that go away within 2 to 3 days.
+Since the shingles vaccine triggers a robust immune system response, you may experience some temporary side effects that go away within two to three days.
+Most side effects are mild.
 Keep in mind that shingles can lead to complications such as a lifetime of nerve pain—so these short-term effects are a small price to pay for protection.

 Shingles vaccine side effects may include: